Elephant Seals

 Move slowly and minimize your body movements.
 Elephant seals have excellent eyesight and can see you.

-Do not touch seals or throw objects into the water at seals.
+Do not touch the seals or throw objects into the water around the seals.
 These actions disturb resting seals.
 The Marine Mammal Protection Act prohibits harassment of all marine mammals.

 Leave your drone at home.
 This is a no-drone zone.